The Holy Spirit or my conscience?

 (LISTEN TO AUDIO VERSION

 God accomplished everything in creation through the Holy Spirit.
-Bible records that “the Spirit of God was hovering over the face of the waters” in the beginning- Genesis 1:1-3.
+The Bible records that “the Spirit of God was hovering over the face of the waters” in the beginning- Genesis 1:1-3.

 The Holy Spirit was involved in the conception of Jesus Christ.
-Scripture says the Holy Spirit came upon the virgin Mary-Luke 1:35.
+Scripture says the Holy Spirit came upon the Virgin Mary (Luke 1:35).

 The power of the Holy Spirit is so unique that it produces everything from nothing to something and transforms old things into new things.
 Through the Holy Spirit, a sinner gets a new lease of life -John 3:5-6, Ephesians 2:1-2.

-Unlike the world, a child of God cannot remain ignorant of the Holy Spirit because Jesus said “ but you know Him, for He dwells with you and will be in you” -John 14:7.
+Unlike the world, a child of God cannot remain ignorant of the Holy Spirit because Jesus said, “But you know Him, for He dwells with you and will be in you” -John 14:7.

 A Promise fulfilled